Frequently Asked Questions¶

 Having any files called

 umap.pyin the current directory you will have issues as that will be loaded instead of the

-What is the difference between UMAP / VAEs / PCA?¶
+What is the difference between PCA / UMAP / VAEs?¶

 This is an example of an embedding for a popular Fashion MNIST dataset.

-- VAE is a kind of encoder-decoder neural network, trained with KLD loss and BCE (or MSE) loss to enforce the resulting embedding to be continuous.
-VAE is and extension of auto-encoder network, which by design should produce embeddings that are not only relevant to actually encoding the data, but are also smooth.
+VAE is a kind of encoder-decoder neural network, trained with KLD loss and BCE (or MSE) loss to enforce the resulting embedding to be continuous.
+VAE is an extension of auto-encoder networks, which by design should produce embeddings that are not only relevant to actually encoding the data, but are also smooth.

 From a more practical standpoint:

 PCA mostly works for any reasonable dataset on a modern machine. (up to tens or hundreds of millions of rows);